J Grange is an internationally recognised award winning Entrepreneur, public speaker, mentor, musician, and neurodiversity advocate born in London

 J’s music career gained momentum with his second release, which received substantial attention on YouTube amassing impressive streams.
 His influence extends beyond music; he has made appearances on major platforms such as BBC Radio, KISS FM, and Channel 5 News, as well as various online publications.
 Notably, he has also been featured on France 2 of France Televisions, showcasing his international reach.

-In June 2022, J celebrated neurodiversity by being featured on over 400 billboards across the UK.
+J celebrated neurodiversity by being featured on over 400 billboards across the UK.
 He released the anthem “We Will Rise,” in collaboration with the London Community Gospel Choir, as part of the Neurodiversity Umbrella Project.

-In early 2024, J was invited to 10 Downing Street to collaborate with the UK Government cementing his role as a leader in the neurodiversity movement
+J was recently invited to 10 Downing Street to collaborate with the UK Government cementing his role as a leader in the neurodiversity movement, was spotlighted at the Davos Neurodiversity Summit, become an ambassador for ADHD UK